 “I went out to get water.
 It took some time to get the pump going.
 It hasn’t been used in a long time.
 I had the bucket full when lightning flashed, and I saw something glint in the underbrush.
 I went to see what it was and stepped in a pile of leaves, twisting my ankle and springing the trap.
 I was surprised that I could drag myself as far as I could until I realized the trap wasn’t staked.”

-Noella got the trap and inspected it.
-“It’s really rusty.
+Noella inspected the trap.
+“It’s rusty.
 I’m surprised it sprang.
-It hasn’t been oiled in ages.
-I think it was simply forgotten,” she shrugged.
+It hasn’t been oiled in ages.”

 “And I thought you were just a town girl,” grinned Joel.